CEI-lab/ece3400-2017/docs/lab3.md

 * We will be using a DE0-Nano Development Board.
 Its documentation can be found [here](http://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=165&No=593&PartNo=4).
 You should skim this to have an idea of when to use it before the lab.

 * You will use Altera’s Quartus II software to program the FPGA.
 While there will have been a review of Verilog in class, it is highly recommended that you review how to program with Verilog.
-Both sub-teams should download the example Quartus project [here](./Solutions/lab3/Lab3_template.zip) and modify the top-level module DE0_NANO.v.
+Both sub-teams should download the example Quartus project [here](./Solutions/lab3/Lab3_template.zip).

 * You should also carefully read the different tasks you will be completing below.